Abbasabad County

 Abbasabad County (شهرستان عباسآباد) is in Mazandaran province, Iran.
 Its capital is the city of Abbasabad.

 History

-After the 2006 National Census, Abbasabad District was separated from Tonekabon County in the establishment of Abbasabad County in 2009, which was divided into two districts of two rural districts each, with Abbasabad as its capital.
+In 2009, Abbasabad District was separated from Tonekabon County in the establishment of Abbasabad County, which was divided into two districts of two rural districts each, with Abbasabad as its capital.

-After the 2011 census, Kelarabad-e Sharqi Rural District (Note: Renamed Kelar-e Sharqi Rural District) and the city of Kelarabad were separated from Kelarabad District in the formation of Kelar District, which was divided into two rural districts, including the new Kelar-e Gharbi Rural District.
+In 2012, Kelarabad-e Sharqi Rural District (Note: Renamed Kelar-e Sharqi Rural District) and the city of Kelarabad were separated from Kelarabad District in the formation of Kelar District, which was divided into two rural districts, including the new Kelar-e Gharbi Rural District.
 Kelarabad District was renamed Salmanshahr District.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 47,591 people in 14,568 households.
+At the time of the 2011 National Census, the county's population was 47,591 people in 14,568 households.
 The 2016 census measured the population of the county as 52,832 in 17,345 households.

 Administrative divisions

 Abbasabad County's population history and administrative structure over two consecutive censuses are shown in the following table.